kevinSuttle/macOS-Defaults/README.md

 ## Repo configuration
 Note: There are 2 branches.

-1. Master: Reflects http://mths.be/osx at all times.
+1. `master`: Reflects http://mths.be/osx at all times.
-2. My personal preferences and settings.
+2. `suttle`: My personal preferences and settings.

 ## Executing the .osx file